DngHuy/QuarkusGitHub/README.md

 # QuarkusGitHub
-Test Repository to test the Github App Integration in Quarkus
+Test Repository to test the Github App Integration in Quarkus.